 fourth line of defence

-The final, fourth, circle was made by another round of grooves, furrows and ditches.
+The final, fourth, circle was made by another round of grooves, furrows, and ditches.
 These bordered the yard.
 Again, deposits were placed in these ditches.
-This could be in-tact (miniature) pots, pottery, potsherds, and animal bones.
-Not always, but pots and pottery also were smashed when deposited.
-Sometimes even bronze Roman statuettes and brooches were placed in grooves.
+This could be intact (miniature) pots, pottery, potsherds, and animal bones.
+Not always, but pots and pottery were also smashed when deposited.
+Sometimes even bronze Roman statuettes of idols and brooches were placed in grooves.
 If ditches were filled due to, for example, a terp enlargement, again ritual deposits were being made.
-Why disband a good protective force field, after it was sealed off?
-Or was it a way to say 'thanks' to the ditch and its water for all the protective work done the years before?
+Why disband a good protective force field after it was sealed off?
+Or was it a way to say thanks to the ditch and its water for all the protective work done in the years before?
+Some archaeologists argue that deposits were being made when a groove or ditch was dug in new land as a means of compensation for the goddesses and spirits for the infringement of ‘their’ lands (Tuin 2015).

 But not only bones and skulls of animals were used…